All Episodes

 Just a reminder for you guys.

-So you know, like, guys, look, this is the FBI's badge right here.
+So, you know, like, guys, look, this is the FBI's badge right here.

 You can see Lady Justice here with the scales.

-You got you got me on full screen, my own.
+You got me on full screen, Myron.

 That's what justice is supposed to be, guys.

-Again, I don't have an issue with the bureau going after Trump.
+Again, I don't have an issue with the Bureau going after Trump.

 I have an issue with them only going after Trump.